sass/dart-sass/README.md

 ### From Pub

 If you're a Dart user, you can install Dart Sass globally using `pub global activate sass ^1.0.0-alpha`, which will provide a `dart-sass` executable.
-You can also add it to your pubspec and use it as a library:
+You can also add it to your pubspec and use it as a library.
+We strongly recommend importing it with the prefix `sass`:

 ```dart
 import 'package:sass/sass.dart' as sass;